Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Interplay of Compositionality and Long-Caption Understanding

 \paragraph{Long-caption Retrieval Benchmarks } To assess multimodal alignment under long, dense captions, we use zero-shot image-to-text and text-to-image retrieval as a proxy for understanding.
 We select datasets that contain detailed object-attribute bindings, spatial layouts, and nuanced descriptions beyond the scope of standard generic captions: Urban1K~\citep{zhang2024long}, sDCI~\citep{urbanek2024picture}, DOCCI~\citep{onoe2024docci}, and ImageInWords~\citep{garg2024imageinwords}.
 Dataset statistics, presented in Table~\ref{tab:dataset-stats}, highlight both the greater length of these captions and the increased complexity of their textual descriptions.

 \paragraph{Main Models} To study the interplay between compositional training and long-caption understanding, we evaluate a set of open-source VLMs.
-The compositional models we consider are NegCLIP, DAC$_{\text{LLM}}$, DCI$_{\text{P1}}$, and CE-CLIP, all trained with data and objectives designed to enhance compositional generalization (see \S~\ref{sec:background-compositionality}.)
+The compositional models we consider are NegCLIP, DAC$_{\text{LLM}}$, DCI$_{\text{P1}}$, and CE-CLIP, all trained with data and objectives designed to enhance compositional generalization (see Appendix~\ref{app:background-models}.)
 For long-caption understanding, we include LongCLIP-B and DreamLIP.
 As a baseline, we use the base CLIP model (ViT-B/32), which serves as the initialization for all other models in our study.
 We focus on CLIP-based models to enable controlled comparisons and isolate the effects of training data and objectives without architectural confounds.
-Results for additional models such as SigLIP~\cite{zhai2023sigmoid} are provided in Appendix~\ref{app:siglip-results}.

 \paragraph{Control Model} Most models in our study fine-tune CLIP (ViT-B/32) using diverse datasets and training objectives.
 However, LongCLIP modifies CLIP’s architecture to extend the input context, and DreamLIP uses a larger backbone (see \S\ref{sec:background-long}).
 These modifications may affect the interplay between long-caption training and compositionality in ways that are difficult to isolate.
 To control for these factors, we train the Long Story Short model (LSS), which finetunes CLIP (ViT-B/32) on the same ShareGPT4V data as LongCLIP, using standard contrastive loss and the original 77-token context window.
 This allows us to isolate the effect of long-caption data itself, independent of architectural changes, model size, or pretraining vs.\ finetuning.
-Importantly, LSS operates under the same architectural constraints as NegCLIP, DAC$_{\text{LLM}}$, and DCI$_{\text{P1}}$, enabling a more direct and fair comparison between long-caption understanding and compositional training.
-Full training details are provided in Appendix~\ref{app:training-parameters}.
+Importantly, LSS operates under the same architectural constraints as NegCLIP, DAC$_{\text{LLM}}$, and DCI$_{\text{P1}}$, enabling a direct and fair comparison between long-caption understanding and compositional training.
+We do not train LSS as a general-purpose model, but as a controlled intervention.
+Full details are in Appendix~\ref{app:training-parameters}.